antonk52/wp-checklist/README.md

 ```

 ##### 5. Hide version
-To hide the WordPress version, add rhe following to your functions.php file
+To hide the WordPress version, add the following to your functions.php file
 ```
 <?php remove_action('wp_head', 'wp_generator'); ?>
 ```